Load Testing Policy

 - Establish a mechanism for testing that emails arrived

 Auth0 reserves the right to reject the load testing request, or ask for modifications to load test plans.

 A load testing approval will specify pre-arranged dates/times in which load testing can be performed.
 All load testing must be limited to those pre-arranged dates/times.
 Load testing windows will be a maximum of 2 hours in duration.
-Failure to abide by this policy may result in temporary blocking of access to an account until the issue is remediated.
+Failure to abide by this policy may result in temporary blocking of access to an tenant until the issue is remediated.

 This policy is effective April 4, 2016.
 It has been updated on September 17th, 2018.